IBM/iot-device-trend-analysis/README.md

   }
 ```

+Here the data fields are `connections`, `deviceCount` and `activeClients`, which are analyzed by the app to view trends in their values across time.

+## 2. Cloudant Data Store

 Next create a [Cloudant database](https://console.bluemix.net/catalog/services/cloudant-nosql-db) in IBM Cloud.

-Configure the IBM Watson Iot Platform to set up Cloudant database as daily store.
+Then, configure the IBM Watson Iot Platform to set up Cloudant database as daily store.

 Go to `Extensions` on you IoT Platform